If you have thought about becoming a Pilates instructor but never quite knew how to go about it, you have come to the right place.

 And then there is exactly what you want to teach.
-Will you only be a Pilates teacher that teaches using the mat (which is the far less demanding form of teaching).
-Or will you focus on using the various Pilates equipment available or perhaps both?
+Will you only be a Pilates teacher that teaches using the mat (which is the far less demanding form of teaching)?
+Or will you focus on using the various Pilates equipment available, or perhaps both?

 I thought that taking a small peek into the day to day activities of a Pilates trainer would also give you a great idea of what to expect.

-By demonstrating each of the movements to students, you will be showing them the perfect form they should be aiming for, which helps them with muscle toning, flexibility and overall balance.
+By demonstrating each of the movements to students, you will be showing them the perfect form they should be aiming for, which helps them with muscle toning, flexibility, and overall balance.

 And Pilates is no different.

 Getting certified is going to take some time on your part.
-There are a range of full-time and part-time certification options that you can consider.
+There is a range of full-time and part-time certification options that you can consider.
 I suggest you take a look through my blog post on Pilates certifications here as an example of seven that you could consider.

-That’s because over and above the extensive theoretical training that you will put in, there are many practical hours as well that you will need to complete to be certified.
+That’s because, over and above the extensive theoretical training that you will put in, there are many practical hours as well that you will need to complete to be certified.
 We are talking hundreds of hours here.